 Our Board has determined that each of Ms. Bejar and Messrs.
-Eastland, Graham, Hickey, McBee, Schneider and Williamson qualify as an "independent director" under the applicable rules of The Nasdaq Stock Market LLC ("Nasdaq").
+Eastland, Hickey, McBee, Schneider and Williamson qualify as an "independent director" under the applicable rules of The Nasdaq Stock Market LLC ("Nasdaq").
 Mr. Barker does not qualify as an independent director because he is employed as our President and Chief Executive Officer.
-In addition, the Board previously determined that Mr. Kay Toolson qualified as an independent director under the applicable rules of Nasdaq during his service on our Board through his resignation at our 2019 annual meeting of stockholders.
+In addition, the Board previously determined that Mr. Kent Graham qualified as an independent director under the applicable rules of Nasdaq during his service on the Board through his resignation at our 2020 annual meeting of stockholders.
 In making its independence determinations, our Board considered the relationships that each of these non-employee directors has with the Company, including the transactions listed below, and all other facts and circumstances our Board deemed relevant in determining their independence.
 Mr. Williamson is currently a Brand Ambassador for Williamson-Dickie Mfg.
 Co., and was previously its President and Chief Executive Officer from 1997 to 2017.
 Williamson-Dickie Mfg.
 Co. is owned by V. F. Corporation.
 V. F. Corporation sells certain products to us in the ordinary course of business.
-The amount involved in these transactions represent less than 1% of V. F. Corporation's annual gross revenue.
-Our Board affirmatively determined that our transactions with V. F. Corporation did not, and would not, interfere with Mr. Williamson's exercise of independent judgment in carrying out his responsibilities as a director.
+The amount involved in these transactions represent less than 1% of V. F. Corporation did not, and would not, interfere with Mr. Williamson's exercise of independent judgment in carrying out his responsibilities as a director.
 As required under applicable Nasdaq rules, our independent directors meet in regularly scheduled executive sessions at which only independent directors are present.